FireEmblemUniverse/ColorzCore/README.md

 ## Small Example

-Assuming the raw `WORD` assembles the word(s) provided after it, the followin script writes 0xDEADBEEF at 0x1000, and writes 0x08001000 at 0x2000
+Assuming the raw `WORD` assembles the word(s) provided after it, the following script writes 0xDEADBEEF at 0x1000, and writes 0x08001000 at 0x2000
 ```
 ORG 0x1000
 MyLabel: